LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

       1. **User Content and other materials**

       Certain features of the Services may allow Users to upload or otherwise submit content to the Services, such as voice recordings, audio recordings, data, text, photographs, and other forms of works (“User Content”).
 The Services may also permit You to publish or make available such User Content within the Platform.
-To the extent that You choose to use the Services in connection with materials or information stored in Your Zoom, Dropbox, or other third-party accounts (collectively, “Third Party Accounts”), You hereby authorize Us to access and use such Third Party Accounts solely as necessary for the provision of the Services.
+To the extent that You choose to use the Services in connection with materials or information stored in Google Drive, or other third-party accounts (collectively, “Third Party Accounts”), You hereby authorize Us to access and use such Third Party Accounts solely as necessary for the provision of the Services.
 As between You and Us, You retain all copyright and other proprietary rights that You may hold in the User Content that You post or upload to the Services.

       2. **Voice Recordings**